 Material decisions on market investments are made at the Board level.
-The Market Portfolio Management Committee-composed of relevant Board members as well as the general managers in charge of market portfolio management-examines, discusses, and makes decisions concerning specific policies related to market investments.
+The Board of Directors formulates the annual allocation policy.
+Based on this, the Market Portfolio Management Committee-composed of Board members involved in market portfolio managementmakes decision, together with general managers, on specific policies related to market investments after reviewing and discussing them.